ibnuda/fpmortals/manuscript/complete.md

        Inl(Irish)
 ~~~~~~~~

-Note that the **value** of a `LabelledGeneric` representation is the same as the
-`Generic` representation: field names only exist in the type and are erased at
-runtime.

 Harap diperhatikan bahwa **nilai** dari sebuah representasi `LabelledGeneric`
 sama dengan representasi `Generic`.
 Nama bidang hanya ada pada tipe dan dihapus
 pada waktu-jalan.

-We never need to type `KeyTag` manually, we use the type alias:

 Kita tidak perlu untuk menulis `KeyTag` secara manual karena kita dapat menggunakan
 tipe alias: